oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 The sample application already manages rudimentary user accounts, but with OIDC support, users will belong to organizations.
 The user model in `schema.prisma` needs a relationship to an organization, which is implemented with the `org` and `orgID` fields.

 Previously, the sample app treated a user's email address as their unique identifier.
 This can cause problems if the user's organization changes its domain name, or if the user's email address changes when they change their name.
 Instead, with OIDC support, a unique identifier for each user can be supplied by their identity provider.
-This identifier is called `subject` in the OIDC protocol, and is guaranteed to be a unique and stable identifier for that user on that server.
-It's possible for multiple OIDC servers to issue the same `subject` ID, but the combination of server and subject uniquely identifies a single user.
+This identifier is called `sub` (short for "subject") in the OIDC protocol, and is guaranteed to be a unique and stable identifier for that user on that server.
+It's possible for multiple OIDC servers to issue the same `sub` ID, since this is not a globally unique value, so the combination of server and subject uniquely identifies a single user.

 With a relationship to the user's `org`, and an `externalID` from their organization, the user model will look like this: